 📍 372 Kennington Lane, SE11 5HY.
 Nearest station is Vauxhall.

-Another longstanding London gay bar, which has been going strong for over 30 years, is the White Swan in east London.
-Get down to their late-night basement and dance till your legs can’t no more!
+Another longstanding London gay bar, which has been going strong for over 30 years, is BJ’s White Swan in East London.
+Get down to their late-night basement and dance till your legs can’t no more.
+The monthly house-party vibes when Cybil’s take over the decks are not to be missed!

 📍 556 Commercial Road, London E14 7JD.
 Nearest station is Limehouse.